Dispersal density estimation across scales: Proofs

-\end{proof} \begin{rem} With only minor modifications the same proof applies to point processes $M$ and $N$ in $\R^d$ where $M$ has intensity $n\lambda p$ with bounded probability density function $p$ on $\R^d$ and where $N$ has conditional intensity $\mu (N\ast f_\sigma)$ as before.
+\begin{rem} With only minor modifications the same techniques apply to point processes $M$ and $N$ in $\R^d$ where $M$ has intensity $n\lambda p$ with bounded probability density function $p$ on $\R^d$ and where $N$ has conditional intensity $\mu (M\ast f_\sigma)$ as before.
 In this case all indicator functions $\eins_{[0,1]}$ have to be replaced by $p$, all integrals of the type $\int_0^1\dots \d x$ have to be replaced by $\int_{\R^d}\dots p(x)\d x$ and the factors $\sigma$ in the above estimates have to be replaced by $\sigma^d$.
-We obtain the following variance bound:
+We then obtain the following variance bounds:

 \end{rem}